-An Automatic Weather Station (AWS) installed inside the Area near Shackleton's Hut (Map 2) has recorded summer data since 2007, with full-year records available for all 2012 and 2013.
-The maximum temperature recorded by this weather station was 7.5°C in December 2010 and the minimum -36.8°C in July 2012 (data from University of Wisconsin-Madison Automatic Weather Station Program, accessed http://uwamrc.ssec.wisc.edu/ 18 Feb 2014).

-Air temperature data collected at nearby McMurdo Station, located approximately 35 km southeast of Cape Royds, during the period of 2004 - 2013 indicate hat December is the warmest month with a mean temperatire of -1.9 °C and that July is the coolest month with an average temperature of -25.7 °C (http://uwamrc.ssec.wisc.edu/ 21 Feb 2014).
-The minimum air temperature recorded during the period 2004 to 2013 was -47.8 °C recorded in July 2003, whilst the maximum temperature attained was 8.8 °C in January 2007.
+An Automatic Weather Station (AWS) installed 1.75 km northeast of the Area has recorded data since 2004.
+Data are archived and available at the University of Wisconsin-Madison Antarctic Meteorological Research Center at ftp://amrc.ssec.wisc.edu/pub/aws/spawar/ (accessed 30 March 2020).
+Air temperature data collected at Cape Royds and nearby McMurdo Station, located approximately 35 km southeast of Cape Royds indicate that, in general, December is the warmest month and July is the coolest month.
 The wind at Cape Royds is predominantly from the southeast and deposits sea spray across the Area (Broady 1989a).
 Data from McMurdo Station over the period 1973-2004 showed average wind speeds of around 10 knots, whilst the maximum recorded reached 112.3 knots (Antarctic Meteorological Research Centre 2009).

-Long term climate records indicate that during the 1960's air temperatures and wind speeds recorded at Scott Base were relatively low, which was followed by a period of warming in the early 1970's (Ainley et al. 2005).
-From the early 1980's a marked warming trend was observed across the McMurdo Sound area (Blackburn et al. 1991) and records from McMurdo Station suggest that air temperatures peaked in the late 1980's, before cooling once again in the early 1990's (Wilson et al. 2001).
+Long term climate records indicate that during the 1960's air temperatures and wind speeds recorded at Scott Base were relatively low, which was followed by a period of warming in the early 1970's (LaRue et al. 2013).
+From the early 1980's a marked warming trend was observed across the McMurdo Sound area (Blackburn et al. 1991) and records from McMurdo Station suggest that air temperatures peaked in the late 1980's.
+While warm temperatures peaked then, minimum temperatures continued to rise (LaRue et al. 2013).